FedRAMP/automating-assessment-cwg/plan.md

 - Developers at Cloud Service Providers
 - Security Professionals at Cloud Service Providers
+- Commercial and community driven security standard organizations and personnel

 ## Key Community Working Groups Activities
 FedRAMP advocates may drive discussion on specific topics of interest to FedRAMP but participants are strongly encouraged to self-organize around activities related to the CWG.